Tretinoin: Available forms

 Topical tretinoin is available in several formulations, including creams, gels, microsphere gels, and lotions.

+Lotion-based formulations of Tretinoin, such as 0.05% tretinoin lotion, were developed from polymeric emulsion technology to improve the skin's tolerability while maintaining clinical efficacy.
+Clinical trials demonstrated these lotions significantly reduce both inflammatory and non-inflammatory acne lesions.
+These formulations were generally well tolerated with the most common side effect being skin dryness.
+The formulations were significant in reducing acne lesions among diverse patient demographics and sexes, including Hispanic and Black patients.

 The chemical stability of tretinoin is significantly affected by light and oxidizing agents.
 When combined with 10% benzoyl peroxide and exposed to light, significant degradation occurs, with over 50% of the compound degrading within approximately two hours and up to 95% within 24 hours.

 To address this instability, alternative formulations have been developed.
 The microsphere gel formulation utilizes microsponge technology, encapsulating tretinoin within an aqueous gel matrix to enhance stability and control the release of the active ingredient.
-When microencapsulated tretinoin is exposed to benzoyl peroxide and light, it exhibits improved stability, with only approximately 1% degradation after four hours and approximately 13% after 24 hours.
+When microsponge tretinoin is exposed to benzoyl peroxide and light, it exhibits improved stability compared to other formulations, with only approximately 1% degradation after four hours and approximately 13% after 24 hours.
+In addition to the use of microsponges for stabilization, certain microencapsulation formulations of tretinoin/benzoyl peroxide utilize a silica-based sol-gel technology to combine these ingredients without damaging the tretinoin.
+These amorphous silica shells physically separate the active agents to prevent degradation, while both systems work to regulate delivery into the skin to enhance shelf life and patient tolerability.

 Leukemia

 Tretinoin is used to induce remission in people with acute promyelocytic leukemia (APL) who have a mutation (the t(15;17) translocation that gives rise to the PML::RARα fusion gene).
 It is not used for maintenance therapy.

-Tretinoin is not effective for the treatment of non-APL forms of Acute Myeloid Leukemia or other forms of leukemia.
+Tretinoin is not effective for the treatment of non-APL forms of acute myeloid leukemia or other forms of leukemia.
 Preclinical studies and clinical data analysis suggest that retinoic acid promotes the growth of T-cell acute lymphoblastic leukemia.